 вы пуска́йте / пусти́те

 "Пусть" is not a verb, it's a particle.
 So while it is derived from the verb "пускать", it doesn't follow the conjugation table.
-As for the exact form it takes, I didn't find any info on that, but my guess is that that's how the imperative used to form in the past, but later the language gradually changed, and the actual imperative became "пусти" while the particle remained the same.
+As for the exact form it takes, I didn't find any info on that, but my guess is that that's how the imperative used to form in the past.
+Later the language gradually changed, and the actual imperative became "пусти" while the particle remained the same.

 I interpret the exercise as "Let [it be allowed that] she read the books", so она is the subject of the verb читает and thus in nominative case.
 The thing being order is "she read" (not just "she/her") and that sentence fragment is treated as an ordinary nominative-verb sequence.

 In this sentence, the word "пусть" seems to be stressed.
 Is this normal for such constructions?
 I think about a situation like this: Anna reads books.
 B: Anna!
 Put these books away!
 C: "Пусть она читает книги."